david159ryan/david159ryan.github.io/README.md

 # David Ryan Portfolio

+## Introduction
+I am a Irish Software Engineer who has recently graduated from the Computer Games Development course in University of Limerick.
+I have worked at both Demonware and Google as an intern during the my time on the course.

+The following is a selection of the more interesting projects I have worked on.
+Apart from my Final Year Project, they are all group projects.
+Source code is available on request where not already provided.

 ***

 # Projects

 ***

 ## Game Object Request Broker (Gorb)
 Gorb is my Final Year Project for my undergraduate degree in Computer Games Development from University of Limerick.
 It is a framework for storing and retrieving serialized game objects at runtime.
 The project consists of several components:
 * An RPC server for storing and retrieving serialized binary objects from a database